 - Witness testimony: Colleagues, allied professionals and service users may be able to provide testimony of your performance.
-Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records. - Work products: These are non-confidential records made, or contributed to, by you eg. reports, records.
+Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records. - Work products: These are non-confidential records made, or contributed to by you eg. project plans, project reports, minutes of meetings.